 Costs that are explicitly identifiable as arising from the conduct of a project are charged as the cash value actually spent and are supported by an auditable record.
 Ernest Rutherford Fellowships provide funds to cover your salary, the costs of personal travel and some minor equipment costs.
 These should be requested under the Directly Incurred Costs heading.
-Returner applicants may also apply for funds for retraining and updating their skills where this can be justified in the context of the proposed research project.
+Applicants who are returning from a career break may also apply for funds for retraining and updating their skills where this can be justified in the context of the proposed research project.

 You are advised to discuss and agree your starting salary with your proposed host institution, before your application is submitted.
 The agreed salary should be in accordance with the institution’s standard recruitment and employment practices.
 The appointment level on the institution’s salary scale should be justified in the application.
 The salary costs requested should include employer’s national insurance and superannuation contributions.
 Salary increments over the period of the Fellowship should be taken into account, but not anticipated future pay awards.